shakesBeardZ/neurips-2025-rebuttal/reviewer_4.md

 ### 2. Table 1 Class Counts

 We will revise Table 1 to explicitly include the **number of annotated classes** (species, genus, or family level, where available) for each dataset.
 This update will significantly improve the interpretability of the dataset comparison and reinforce ReefNet’s role in supporting fine-grained coral classification.

+We will update Table 1 with class counts.
+Summarized: CoralNet lacks unified taxonomy; CoralSCOP and CoralVOS provide binary masks only; MosaicsUCSD includes ~13 species; Eilat, 8 genera; BenthicNet has inconsistent species-level labels; and Coralscapes lacks explicit taxonomy.

 ### 3. Domain Adaptation and Augmentation Strategies